rashidsuleymanov/api.onlyoffice.com/site/pages/Docs/Docs API/Get Started/Frontend Frameworks/React/index.md

    Replace the following lines with your own data:

-   * `http://documentserver/` - replace with the URL of your server;
+   - `http://documentserver/` - replace with the URL of your server;
-   * `https://example.com/url-to-example-document.docx` - replace with the URL to your file;
+   - `https://example.com/url-to-example-document.docx` - replace with the URL to your file;
-   * `https://example.com/url-to-callback.ashx` - replace with your callback URL (this is required for the saving functionality to work).
+   - `https://example.com/url-to-callback.ashx` - replace with your callback URL (this is required for the saving functionality to work).

    This JavaScript file will create the *App* component containing the ONLYOFFICE Docs editor configured with basic features.

 5. Test the application using the Node.js development server:

-   * To start the development server, navigate to the *onlyoffice-react-demo* directory and run:
+   - To start the development server, navigate to the *onlyoffice-react-demo* directory and run:

-     ``` bash
+     ``` sh
      npm run start
      ```

-   * To stop the development server, select on the command line or command prompt and press *Ctrl+C*.
+   - To stop the development server, select on the command line or command prompt and press *Ctrl+C*.

 ## Deploying the demo React application